deliveroo/deliveroo.engineering/_posts/2018-10-12-how-to-experiment-rapidly-without-losing-rigour.md

 In theory we could decide on our checkpoints and how to distribute our errors after the beginning of our experiment, but in doing so we must be careful to not look at any data already gathered, so it is good practice to do this before the experiment starts.

 The decision of how we want to distribute our type I and type II errors throughout the experiment is up to us, contingent on not increasing their totals.
 However, it makes some intuitive sense to have the greatest chance of detecting the effect at the point at which we have the most information from which to make this decision.
-This will as a result help keep $$N_{Sequential}$$, $$N_{Fixed}$$ similar, and avoid a large increase in the maximum sample size required for the experiment.
+As a result this will help keep $$N_{Sequential}$$, $$N_{Fixed}$$ similar, and avoid a large increase in the maximum sample size required for the experiment.
 With this in mind, a number of ways to determine suitable values of $$\alpha_i$$ and $$\beta_i$$ have been proposed [^alpha-spending].
 Many rely on fixed spacing of analysis (i.e. $$N_i^{Sequential}$$ is the same for all $$i$$), however, by using "error spending functions" we can generalise to any position of the checkpoints, and still maintain the desired properties of the test[^group-sequential][^interim-analysis].

 [^alpha-spending]: Demets, D., & Lan, K. (1994).
 Interim analysis: The alpha spending function approach.
 Statistics In Medicine, 13(13-14), 1341-1352. doi: 10.1002/sim.4780131308Accessed 5 Sep.
 2017.
 [^group-sequential]: "Interim Monitoring of Group Sequential Trials Using Spending Functions for the Type I and Type II Error Probabilities" [http://journals.sagepub.com/doi/abs/10.1177/009286150103500408](http://journals.sagepub.com/doi/abs/10.1177/009286150103500408).
 Accessed 5 Sep.
 2017.